ukparliament/Orchestration/readme.md

 ### Components of the Infrastructure ###

 VMs perform the computational role for the infrastructure, running the Logic Apps and Functions.
-Clustering provides the mechanism to recover should a VM fail which is expected to happen if Microsoft performs maintence on their physical computers.
+Clustering provides the means to continue processing should one VM fail.
+This is to be expected, for instance, should Microsoft perform maintence on their physical computers hosting the VMs.

 #### Network components ####